 1. Acquire profound knowledge of and insight in (the most current and complex pathologies of) the specialism, taking into account the state-of-the-art of medical sciences.

-2. Develop problem-solving abilities in order to independently draw up a prevention policy, make diagnoses, determine and/or execute a treatment policy that has been discussed with the patient and his/her next of kin.
+2. Develop problem-solving abilities in order to independently draw up a prevention policy, make diagnoses, determine and/or execute a treatment policy that has been discussed with the patient and their next of kin.

 3. Develop and finetune scientifically founded (medical-technical) skills relevant to the specialism in a training situation that is supervised sufficiently regularly by experts and integrate step by step in the clinical practice, taking into account the ethical/deonthological code.